THING 1989-1993 Issues

 Published in summer 1993.
 Cover features Jazzmun, the living Black Barbie, photographed by Hollywood models and styled by Johanna.

-Individuals highlighted and interviewed in the magazines include notables such as Marlon Riggs, Joan Jett Blakk, Essex Hemphill, RuPaul, Vaginal Davis, and Willie Ninja.
+Individuals highlighted and interviewed in the magazines include notables such as Marlon Riggs, Essex Hemphill, RuPaul, Vaginal Davis, and Willie Ninja.